Final report for LNC21-459

 19 |

-For Objective 4, we have successfully organized three queen workshops for beekeepers from Ohio and nearby regions in June 22nd, 24th, August 11th-12th 2022, May 25th -26th, 2023, and May 16th -17th, 2024.
-We changed bee farmers on their view of local bee resources, sustainable queen rearing in Ohio.
-Two-day hands on workshop with about 20 participants each year on how to do grafting and queen rearing, how to make swarm traps and catch local feral stocks, and how to detect mite biting behavior traits using microscopes.
-Participating/trained bee farmers took quizzes, and with a grade of 80% or high, they had received certifications from Central State University.
-The picture on the left was our successful workshop from 2024.
+For Objective 4, we have successfully organized four queen workshops for beekeepers from Ohio and nearby regions in June 22nd, 24th, August 11th-12th 2022, May 25th -26th, 2023, May 16th -17th, 2024, and May 22-23th, 2025.
+We changed bee farmers' views of local bee resources, sustainable queen rearing in Ohio.
+Two-day hands-on workshop with about 20 participants each year on how to do grafting and queen rearing, how to make swarm traps and catch local feral stocks, and how to detect mite biting behavior traits using microscopes.
+Participating/trained bee farmers took quizzes, and with a grade of 80% or higher, they received certifications from Central State University.

 Feedback and survey from participants are attached here, showing that 93% of participants are satisfied or very satisfied with our workshop.